mosaic-hgw/E-PIX/source/epix-project/README.md

 ${ttp.epix.readme.header}

 # About #
-The Record Linkage and ID Management solution E-PIX (Enterprise Identifier Cross Referencing) applies the propabilistic Fellegi-Sunter-algorithm and the Levenshtein distance to avoid duplicate participant entries.
+The Record Linkage and ID Management solution E-PIX (Enterprise Identifier Cross-Referencing) applies the propabilistic Fellegi-Sunter-algorithm and the Levenshtein distance to avoid duplicate participant entries.
 The independent software module facilitates participant management and multisite-aggregation of medical research data.
 Additionally, the correction of potential synonym errors is supported (i.e. false-negative record linkage).

 # Download #